jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 ### Computation is the bottleneck of visual proteomics

-As described above, the variability of lamellae, both in terms of experimental parameters including area, thickness and mechanical stability, and in terms of biology, such as selection of cell type and location of the section within the cell, requires collection of orders of magnitude more data than in this study to draw quantitative and statistically relevant conclusions about the number and location of molecules under different experimental conditions.
+All lamellae described above were derived from a clonal cell line under identical condition and thinned with the same parameters.
+This means that the substantial variability of detected targets between the lamellae must be due to technical variability, including area, thickness, mechanical stability, and location of the section within the cell.
+We therefore predict that further studies that want to draw quantitative and statistically relevant conclusions about the number and location of molecules under different experimental conditions, will require collection of orders of magnitude more data than in this study to gain enough statistical power given this variability.
 The samples used were prepared in two 24 h sessions on a FIB/SEM instrument, and imaging was performed during another two 24h session on the TEM microscope.
 Inspections of the timestamps of the raw data files revealed that the milling time per lamella was
 \~30 minutes and TEM imaging was accomplished in \~10 seconds per tile or 90 minutes for a \~ 6x6 μm lamella.
 Processing of the data, however, took substantially longer.
-Specifically, 2DTM of all tiles took approximately one week per lamella on 32 A100 GPUs.
+Specifically, 2DTM of all tiles took approximately one week per lamella on 32 Nvidia A6000 GPUs.
 Computation is therefore a bottleneck in our current workflow, and further optimizations of the algorithm may be necessary increase throughput.
 Alternatively, this bottleneck could be reduced by increasing the number of processing units.

 ## Discussion

 In this study we developed an approach to image entire cellular cross-section using cryo-EM at high enough resolution to allow for 2DTM detection of the LSU.
 The two main advantages compared to previous approaches are a high throughput of imaging and the biological context for detected molecules.
 The requirement to increase throughput in cryo-EM data collection of cellular samples has been recognized in the recent literature.
-Most approaches describeb so far are tailored towards tomography.
+Most approaches described so far are tailored towards tomography.
 Peck et al. [@doi:10.1016/j.jsb.2022.107860] and Yang et al. [@doi:10.1101/2021.12.31.474669] developed approaches to increase the FOV of tomogram data-collection by using a montaging technique.
 Peck et al. used a similar "condensed-beam" approach as described here.
 However, the montages are substantially smaller in scope, covering carbon film holes of 2 um diameter.
 Bouvette et al. [@doi:10.1038/s41467-021-22251-8] and Eisenstein et al. [@doi:10.1101/2022.04.07.487557] are using beam image-shift to collect tilt-series in multiple locations in parallel to increase throughput.
 However, none of these approaches provide the full coverage of a cellular cross-section that can be achieved using DeCo-Lace.

-Since we observed substantial variation in ribosome density within and between lamellae, visual proteomics studies that use cryo-EM to establish changes in molecular organization within cells will require orders of magnitude more data than used in this study.
+Since we observed substantial variation in LSU density within and between lamellae, visual proteomics studies that use cryo-EM to establish changes in molecular organization within cells will require orders of magnitude more data than used in this study.
 One milestone would be to image enough data to represent one cellular volume, which for a small eukaryotic cells requires imaging approximately 100 lamella.
-While data collection throughput on the TEM is fundamentally limited by the exposure time, this amount of data could be collected within 12 hour by improving the data acquisition scheme to perform all necessary calculation in parallel with actual exposure of the camera.
+While data collection throughput on the TEM is fundamentally limited by the exposure time, this amount of data could be collected within 12 hours by improving the data acquisition scheme to perform all necessary calculations in parallel with actual exposure of the camera.
 Sample preparation using a FIB/SEM is also currently a bottleneck, but preparation of large lamellae with multiple cellular cross-sections using methods like WAFFLE [@doi:10.1038/s41467-022-29501-3] might allow sufficient throughput.
 As stated in the results, at least for 2DTM computation will remain challenging and approximately 17,000 GPU hours would be required for a 100 lamellae dataset.

 As described in [@doi:10.7554/eLife.25648] the 2DTM SNR threshold for detecting a target is chosen to result in one false positive detection per image searched.
 We would therefore expect to find one false positive detection per tile.
 We reasoned that the large nuclear area imaged by DeCo-Lace could be used to test whether this assumption is true.
 In the 670 tiles containing exclusively nucleus (as manually annotated from the overview image) we detected 247 targets, making the false-positive rate more than twofold lower than expected.
 Since earlier work shows that 2DTM with the LSU can produce matches to nuclear ribosome biogenesis intermediates [@doi:10.1101/2022.04.10.487797], this could even be an overestimate of the false-positive rate.
 This suggests that the detection threshold could be even lower, which is an area of ongoing research.